openzfs/openzfs-docs/docs/Getting Started/Debian/Debian Bookworm Root on ZFS.rst

    ``/etc/crypttab`` entries for ``luks2``, etc. adjusting for each disk.

 #.
 Install an NTP service to synchronize time.
-   This step is specific to Bullseye which does not install the package during bootstrap.
+   This step is specific to Bookworm which does not install the package during bootstrap.
    Although this step is not necessary for ZFS, it is useful for internet browsing where local clock drift can cause login failures::